aimeecodes/aimee.codes/_posts/2020-11-11-filling-NA-values.md

 tags: [python, pandas, data exploration, data cleaning, iowa housing, optimization]
 ---

-好久不见了！ Long time, no see!
+<zw>好久不见了！</zw> Long time, no see!
 In my last post, I gave a long update of tasks I took on after moving my little family to a new apartment in a new city.
 Now that we've settled into the new place and my language classes have become a familiar process, I've gotten back into the data science swing and returned to the Iowa housing data set.

 [If you want to see my work so far on this dataset, click the tags above and you can see all related posts.]